(Update 2022-11-21: Updated some phrasings and numbers)

 ‘Tis that time of year again, and we wonder what companies in Sweden can pay for in terms of Christmas gifts and Christmas parties.

 See the end of the post for a brief description of the concepts “tax-deductible”, “employee” etc.

 Christmas gifts for employees

 These rules have been around for quite some time.
-An employer can give each employee a tax-free Christmas gift with a value of up to 450 kr including VAT (but excluding freight costs).
+An employer can give each employee a tax-free Christmas gift with a value of up to 500 kr (from 2021, earlier 450 kr) including VAT (but excluding freight costs).
 The value is the amount it would have cost the employee to buy the item, not what the employer actually paid for it (after e.g. volume discounts, wholesale prices etc).

 The gift cannot consist of money, be exchangable for money or consist of a gift to charity in the name of the employee.
 Apart from this there are no limitations regarding the type of gift allowed.
 Gift certificates are OK as long as you can’t exchange them for money.

 A tax-free Christmas gift needs to be given to all employees (or at least a large group of employees) in order to be tax-free.
 If the gift is worth more than 450 kr, the entire amount will be taxed.

 Note that in 2020 and 2021 the Christmas gift could be combined with the “Corona gift” for a total value of 1450 kr (2500 kr for 2021), see below.

 These rules apply to all employees regardless of legal entity (aktiebolag, enskilda firmor or handelsbolag), but unfortunately not for the owners themselves in EFs and HBs.